Healthcare in South Korea: Single-payer

+Funding

 The insurance system is funded by contributions, government subsidies, and tobacco surcharges and the National Health Insurance Corporation is the main supervising institution.
 As of 1 January 2021, the applicable premium rate, including long-term care insurance, is approximately 7.65% of the monthly wages (currently capped at a monthly contribution of KRW 7,047,900 in total, subject to change in 2022); split equally between employers and employees at approximately 3.825% each.
 The employee contributions to the NHI program are deductible in calculating taxable income.
 The national government provides 14% of the total amount of funding and the tobacco surcharges account for 6% of the funding.
 The total expenditure on health insurance as a percentage of gross domestic product has increased from 4.0% in 2000 to 7.1% in 2014.

 The National Health Insurance Corporation, which is overseen by the Ministry of Health and Welfare, is responsible for providing healthcare through the National Health Insurance Service.
 South Koreans are required to contribute to the NHIS through payroll taxes to insure themselves and their dependants.
 An average of 5% of payroll is deducted out of employees' monthly incomes, divided between the employee and the employer.
 The self-employed are required to pay contributions through taxes based on their income level.
 Low-income households unable to pay National Health Insurance contributions receive health insurance through the Medical Aid Program.
 It is funded jointly by the central government and local governments, and local governments select the beneficiaries.

 In 2014, total health expenditure per capita was $2,531, compared to a global average of $1058, and government expenditure on health per capita was $1368.

 According to an NHIS survey, 77% of the population have private insurance.
 This is due to the fact that the national health plan covers at most 60% of each medical bill.